 The advertising ecosystem is a broad entity made up of many different processes and platforms, and just as many acronyms.
 One of its most influential additions over the past decade has been the introduction of Real-Time Bidding (RTB).

 One of the most influential additions to the advertising ecosystem over the past decade has been demand-side platforms (DSPs).

 What Is A Demand-Side Platform (DSP)?

-- Create, run, and manage a number of campaigns simultaneously and control them from a single, centralized user interface.
+- Create, run and manage a number of campaigns simultaneously across multiple SSPs and ad exchanges and control them from a single, centralized user interface.